 The credit reads “This site-specific installation utilises the nature of the Water Tower for a dynamic yet subtle display.
 Bathed in light, this iconic structure is animated as night falls, with a gently rippling lighting scheme which can be seen from a distance, like an abstract lighthouse on the skyline”.

-Construction of Warbreck Water Tower
+History of Warbreck Water Tower

 Andy Ball from the Thornton Cleveleys Past Facebook Group very kindly provided these photos of the Water Tower in its early days.